bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Express-APIs-Part-2--SQL--.md

 It is declarative and concise, which means there is a lot less to learn to use it effectively.

 When learning SQL, it is helpful to understand that each command is designed for a different purpose.
-If we classify the commands by purpose, we'll end up with the following sub-categories of SQL:
+If we classify the commands by purpose, we’ll end up with the following sub-categories of SQL:

 -   <span id="aba8">**Data Definition Language (DDL)**: used to modify database objects.
 Some examples are: `CREATE TABLE`, `ALTER TABLE`, and `DROP TABLE`.</span>
 -   <span id="4f3f">**Data Manipulation Language (DML)**: used to manipulate the data stored in the database.
 Some examples are: `INSERT`, `UPDATE`, and `DELETE`.</span>
 -   <span id="e1f2">**Data Query Language (DQL)**: used to ask questions about the data stored in the database.
 The most commonly used SQL command is `SELECT`, and it falls in this category.</span>
--   <span id="4474">**Data Control Language (DCL)**: used to manage database security and user's access to data.
+-   <span id="4474">**Data Control Language (DCL)**: used to manage database security and user’s access to data.
 These commands fall into the realm of Database Administrators.
 Some examples are `GRANT` and `REVOKE`.</span>
 -   <span id="921b">**Transaction Control Commands**: used for managing groups of statements that must execute as a unit or not execute at all.
 Examples are `COMMIT` and `ROLLBACK`.</span>

-As a developer, you'll need to get familiar with DDL and become proficient using DML and DQL.
+As a developer, you’ll need to get familiar with DDL and become proficient using DML and DQL.
 This lesson will cover only DML and DQL commands.

 <figure><img src="https://cdn-images-1.medium.com/max/800/1*9xpwm_56lgvHkFTKsmoMqg.gif" class="graf-image" /></figure>The four SQL operations covered in this section will allow a user to **query**, **insert**, and **modify** a database table.